TravisLinkey/obsidian/6 - Full Notes/Programming/Libraries/React/Hooks/useCallback/Optimizing a Custom Hook.md

 Tags: [[React]]

 ### Overview
-If you're writing a custom [[Hook]], it's recommended to wrap any functions that it retuns into `useCallback`.
+If you're writing a custom [[Hooks]], it's recommended to wrap any functions that it returns into `useCallback`.

 This ensures consumers of your Hook can optimize their own code when needed.